rstofi/arcane_suite/Documentation/Backlog.rst

 This page is a simple backlog, I try to keep up to date.
 I am not following any strict development plan, simply collect various tasks here.

+NOTE: Documentation, and golas need serious re-work to catch up with the current development and project status!

 Ongoing stories
 ---------------